AdaCore/gnatstudio/docs/users_guide/extending.rst

     Name of the character set to use when reading or writting text files.
     GPS uses UTF-8 and Unicode internally, which handles any character in any language.
-However, your system generally won't support Unicode natively, so the contents of the files need to be translated from the file system encoding to Unicode.
+However, your system generally will not support Unicode natively, so the contents of the files need to be translated from the file system encoding to Unicode.